berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * DONE:JOE:2020-02-08: Move forms specs over closer to the demo HTML that uses them out of the Data directory.
 Also move the demo forms into their own directories using their own CSS so a change in one demo page does not change behavior of others.

-* ProvDemo: Update stylesheets to reflect those provided by MarkBo at least for the dental samples.
+* ProvDemo:   Evaluate what is missing to support edit functionality for screens supplied by MarkBo and propose new general purpose features or help adjust prioritize features from below.

 * ProvDemo: Implement screens inspired by MarkBo supplied screens including sample data.
 This will require form chaining with backout and Top of page tabs also needs validation of all forms across multiple forms in stack.
 Also requires ability to expand a row in table with edit fields that can colllapse kind of like I did the general group but takes less space when collapsed I think we should avoid form chaining when table expansion will work.
 Will need file upload functionality and implementation of paging client side for fee tables but I suspect the fee tables are small enough to render them all client side if we implement non-edit tables where the rows expand to all in-table edit rather than rendering entire row as editable.

-* ProvDemo:Demonstrate auto_suggest form sends the URI for each token generates a  edge ngram file which contains the expanded tokens that can expand from the current string.
+* DONE:JOE:2020-02-09: **Auto Suggest** - Demonstrate auto_suggest form sends the URI for each token generates a  edge ngram file which contains the expanded tokens that can expand from the current string.
 Eg;  if  typing sm the system can return smith, smyth, smell.
 The return format should be the token with highest number where number could be number of clicks or number of occurrences  and should be sorted in order highest count to lowest.  eg: smyith\109 then smith\31.
 The field queries the database and pulls back all matches and renders them as a  autosuggest for that field.
 Should only keep the first 20 most common expansions.
 System should handle multi-token with combined set.

 * ProvDemo: Implement the render dropdown form service call.